Aclassifier/rust_test_knock_come/README.md

 ## Acknowledgments

 I have used Google AI (Gemini) as a great helper during the development.
 It was like having an expert friend beside me.
 One to ask, trust and doubt - over and over.
 Good for a retired person sitting alone!
-Without it this code wouldn't have existed!
+Without it, this code wouldn't have existed!